Melbourne Town Hall: Architecture

 The Town Hall was designed by the famous local architect Joseph Reed and Barnes, in the Second Empire style.
 Reed's designs also included the State Library of Victoria, the Royal Exhibition Building, and Melbourne Trades Hall.

 The building is topped by Prince Alfred's Tower, named after the Duke.
 The tower includes a 2.44 m diameter clock, which was started on 31 August 1874, after being presented to the council by the Mayor's son, Vallange Condell.
 It was built by Smith and Sons of London.
 The longest of its copper hands measures 1.19 m long, and weighs 8.85 kg.

+The building and the portico, excluding the interiors, were first classified on the basis of its Venetian Renaissance facade architecture by the National Trust in 1964 and reclassified in 1971.
+The organ and the 1927 murals by Napier Waller commissioned for £1,700 (a 2021 value of A$138,340.00) are also classified as historically significant at the State level.
+They were painted directly in line onto the newly installed asbestos Celotex acoustic tiles in a redecoration of the Auditorium after a fire in 1925.
+Waller, who had been given a free hand in devising the artworks explained that the figures were not intended to be allegorical, but to create rhythm, and that line-work was used because a skin of paint would interfere with the panels' sound-absorbing quality.
+The actual painting on the series of 7 metre high by 4m wide wall sections from Waller's half-scale cartoons produced in his Darebin studio was undertaken by H. Oliver and Sons under the artist's supervision.

 Organ

 The Main Auditorium includes a magnificent concert organ, now comprising 147 ranks and 9,568 pipes.
 The organ can be played by a fixed console located directly beneath the front pipes or by a secondary mobile console which is placed in close view of the audience for recitals.
 This organ is of great significance as it is the largest and most comprehensive pipe organ in Australia (measuring by number of voices/stops, the Sydney Opera House organ has more pipes thanks to its entirely "straight" design; there is no borrowing or duplexing at all whereas the Melbourne Town Hall organ makes extensive use of borrowing in the pedal division).
 The organ is best suited for romantic and symphonic works but is capable of playing just about anything thanks to its vast tonal resources.